bamlab/adaptive_test/README.md

 ## Usage

 ### To render custom fonts:
-- Add your fonts to your app assets folders.
+- Add your fonts to your app packages.assets folders.
-- Add your fonts to your flutter assets.
+- Add your fonts to your flutter packages.assets.
 ```yaml
 flutter:
   fonts: